Open-ET/flux-data-qaqc/paper/paper.md

 * interactive visual inspection tools at pre-processed data frequency and for daily and monthly post-processed data, for both EC and meteorological data
 * management and archiving of pre- and post-processed data and metadata, including standardized naming
 * energy balance closure correction routines:  an Energy Balance Ratio method, the Bowen Ratio method, and a multiple linear regression method
-* other atmospheric calculations, including the hourly and daily the American Society of Civil Engineers standardized reference ET equation [@allen2005]
+* other atmospheric calculations, including the hourly and daily American Society of Civil Engineers standardized reference ET equation [@allen2005]
 * ability to download gridded weather data and reference ET that corresponds with the EC tower [@abatzoglou2013]
 * daily gap-filling of ET using gridded reference ET and site-based fraction of reference ET